Key Takeaways:

 #9 Lawyer

-According to the American Psychological Association, a significant number of psychology graduates go on to become lawyers.
-A bachelor’s degree in psychology is a great first step in pursuing a career in law.
+According to the American Psychological Association, a substantial number of psychology graduates pursue careers as lawyers.
+A bachelor’s degree in psychology is a significant first step in pursuing a career in law.
 While law and psychology appear to be very different professions, training in the latter comes in handy for those who wish to succeed as lawyers.

-Understanding how humans act and react can be very beneficial since lawyers deal with the effects of criminal activity and human actions in various crime situations.
-Both disciplines share an interest in people’s actions, so studying and analyzing human behavior and other related skills like mediation is helpful.
+Understanding how humans act and react can be highly beneficial, as lawyers often deal with the consequences of criminal activity and human actions in various crime scenarios.
+Both disciplines share an interest in people’s actions, so studying and analyzing human behavior, as well as related skills like mediation, is helpful.

 Average annual salary: $79,779